JerryKnight16/danarmstrong.github.io/_posts/2014-01-26-welcome-to-the-abyss.md

 platform and the Eclipse platform and almost settled on Netbeans when something caught my attention.
 I use many development tools in my work and for this latest project (written in Node.js) I had recently purchased a copy of WebStorm by [JetBrains][jetbrains] (the makers of IntelliJ IDEA).
 I have become a huge fan of JetBrains' products and I decided to check into whether or not they provide a platform for developing IDEs.
 As it would turn out, they do.
-While not as simple as the NetBeans platform, I find it significantly more powerful but before I commited my team to developing on the IntelliJ platform I decided I needed to work with it a bit first.
+While not as simple as the NetBeans platform, I find it significantly more powerful but before I commited my team to developing on the IntelliJ platform I decided that I needed to work with it a bit first.

+_Update: Jan 28, 2014_

+I have abandoned IntelliJ for this project in favor of the Netbeans Platform.
+This really is the best decision.

+_End update_

 So, at the end of all of this I have made several decisions.
 I want to make an RPG and I want to use RPG Maker resources because I'm terrible at graphics.
 I want it to be on mobile platforms because I want to learn more about the mobile space.
 I need to get familiar with the IntelliJ IDEA platform.
 So I started